 One of the ways to solve this cost issue is to minimize its risk footprint—and you can do this by implementing technology.
 It does not have to be a full ERP system that overrides your legacy processes and procedures; it can be a computerized maintenance management system (CMMS) that fulfills your independent needs.

-There are many benefits to implementing a CMMS in the food and beverage industry.
+There are many benefits to implementing a robust CMMS in the food and beverage industry.
 For one thing, you benefit from a monitor and maintenance plan with proven results, as did Masters Gallery Foods.
 And while everyone is looking to reduce their costs to boost ROI, you can do so simply by having a forward thinking, problem solving technology in place.

 Here are three proven strategies for success when implementing your CMMS: